sourcecred/docs/docs/beta/grain.md

 Since Cred is retroactive, the SourceCred algorithm will make sure your percentage is based on _all_ of your contributions compared to all existing contributions, and make sure your percentage is based on the total amount of Grain that has been issued to the community. _Ever._

-### _“Can I buy Grain?”_

-Yes, you can also get Grain by becoming a sponsor.
-Buying Grain sponsors participants directly (by paying them for their Grain).
-Thus, anyone holding Grain has supported the project, either directly through contributions, or indirectly through financial sponsorship.
-When someone wants to sell their Grain for dollars (or some other currency), the money either comes from sponsors buying their Grain, or a pool their community has previously set up.

 ## How much is Grain worth?